rutulshah17/rutulshah17/README.md

 <br />

-Hi, I'm [Rutul Shah](https://rutulshah.herokuapp.com), a passionate Full Stack web developer holding Bachelors Degree in Computer Science.
+Hi, I'm [Rutul Shah](https://rutulshah.herokuapp.com), a passionate Full Stack web developer holding a Bachelors Degree in Computer Science.

 I'm a passionate🥇, creative🎨 and perceptive🔭 engineer🔧 with a hands-on approach to problem-solving and an unending thirst for knowledge🎓.
 Anything and everything that can be classified as technology💻 fascinates me.